 #8 Forgetting overall self-care - Diet and hormonal status are important aspects of acne development.
 Your healthcare provider will help you to determine what to focus on regarding diet, life-style, and exposures that can provoke acne and delay healing.

-Following this guide will help limit the chances of developing or worsening acne.
+Following the 8 acne dos and don'ts for healthy skin guide will help limit the chances of developing or worsening acne.
 More importantly, consult with your doctor to determine the best course of action.

 Comments will be approved before showing up.